“The day o’ reckoning will soon be upon us. Heed these words sinners and repent! Death is coming… death!”

 “Ah, a stranger in town, any requests?” he asked with a cheeky grin.

 Ann returned his smile.
 “I’m afraid I don’t know many songs,” she replied.
 She could see that beneath the mess of straggly hair and dirt was the potential for a good-looking young man.
 He had a strong jaw with a perfectly positioned dimple in the centre of his chin.
-His eyes were pale greyish-blue, with dark rimmed irises that reminded her of the eyes of wolves.
+His eyes were pale greyish-blue, with dark rimmed irises that reminded her of wolves eyes.

 “Wow, you don’t know many songs.
 Where the hell do you live, the moon?” he chortled.